richardzyx/node-microservice/README.md

 Inspired by [seneca.js][1], IBM's article on [microservice using seneca and MQLight][2], and RabbitMQ's [tutorial on RPC][3], we aim to create a one stop solution that will allow seneca-style communication between any number of servers and clients, with the ability of load balance offered by message brokers such as RabbitMQ.
-We did it by first trying all the current available choices based on seneca.js, but none of them really worked in the most basic aspects.
-So we decided to do this without any dependency on seneca, thus allowing us the maximum freedom in programming language, and set up RabbitMQ server as our own message broker.
+We decided to do this without any dependency on seneca, thus allowing us the maximum freedom in programming language, and set up RabbitMQ server as our own message broker.
 Using this package, you only need one function to set up the server, and two functions for the client.
 You can even separate the connection and send functions for the client, so you only need to connect once